About Our Graduate Program

 Student Body and Placement

-In recent years, students have come to us from such schools like the University of Chicago, Princeton, NYU, Vassar, Johns Hopkins, Stanford, UC Berkeley, and Syracuse University.
+In recent years, students have come to us from the University of Chicago, Princeton, NYU, Vassar, Johns Hopkins, Stanford, UC Berkeley, and Syracuse University.
 Our program recognizes the importance of contributing to a culture of scholarship and creative writing.
 As such, the majority of our students have published academic essays, novels, short stories, and poems that grew out of their coursework at the University of Southern Mississippi.
 Our department provides a highly structured and supportive job placement series, which has helped many of our alumni to find placement in a variety of academic and creative positions after graduation.
 Department graduates have earned tenure-track positions at institutions such as York University, University of Memphis, University of Texas A&M-Commerce, and Norfolk State University.
 Alumni have found positions teaching creative writing, English, service-learning and composition.
 Others have positions as lecturers at Auburn University, University of West Florida, University of Alabama, and University of Tennessee.
 Our students have also had great success working in related, non-academic positions such as directing the University of Wisconsin-Stout McNair Scholars Program or serving as editors for a variety of literary magazines and publishers.

 English Graduate Faculty